lovedayikegbulam/express-sql-db/README.md

 You can download or clone repository

-### Prerequisites

-No dependencies only core nodejs modules

 ### Installing

 Clone or download the repository and open with any code editor of your choice\